Creating a map

 The following MAXQDA elements can be inserted.
 The brackets state where the elements are located in MAXQDA:

-- Memos attached to document groups (Document System).
+- Memos attached to documents, document groups or document sets (“Document System”).

 For documents, codes, subcodes and coded segments, the assigned color is always adopted.
 The assigned memo icon is always used for memos.